cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 We use the [SecurityGroup resource][32] to create our new group for the public subnet.
 The `Description` we provide is visible in the web console and then we move on to the properties.
 We use the `VpcId` property to indicate that this group is for our VPC and then provide another, very similar description, for the `GroupDescription` (this property is required).

 With that out of the way, we move on to the in-bound (ingress) rules.
 Each rule is provided by a [Security Group Rule property][33] that is made up of an IP address range, the protocol and then a range of ports.
-We have created rules for HTTP, HTTPS, Remote Desktop, SSH and traffic inside of our VPC.
+We have created rules for HTTP, HTTPS, and SSH and traffic inside of our VPC.
+If you were provisioning a Windows instance, don't forget to add port 3389 for Remote Desktop access.

-In the example above we have opened up the remote desktop port and the SSH port to the entire internet: this is not a great idea.
+In the example above we have opened up the SSH port to the entire internet: this is not a great idea.
 Since these ports are used almost exclusively for management of the instances, a better choice would be to open these ports up to the address range that is used by your office.
 If you don't have a fixed range of addresses you can use then I encourage you to look into other solutions, perhaps using a VPN.

 ```yaml
       SecurityGroupEgress: